 - the thermostat shows a notification that says, “Please remove the thermostat from its base, then reattach it;”

-If your Nest Thermostat is turned on but you can’t control it or it’s acting sluggish, try manually restarting it by turning the thermostat off and then back on again.
-If your Nest Thermostat is off and won’t turn on, take the thermostat off the base and charge it using a USB cord plugged into a wall charger or a computer.
+If your Nest Thermostat is turned on but you can’t control it or it’s performing slow, try manually restarting it by turning the thermostat off and then back on again.
+If your Nest Thermostat is off and won’t turn on, take the thermostat off the base and charge it using a USB cable plugged into a wall charger or a computer.

-CAUTION: Do not try to restart your thermostat while it’s still connected to a computer for charging.
-(They didn’t go into detail why, but if Nest says don’t do it, DON’T.)
+PLEASE READ: Do not try to manually restart your thermostat while it’s still connected to a computer for charging.
+(They didn’t explain why, but if they say don’t do it, DON’T.)

 After about 10 minutes of charging, unhook the Nest Thermostat from the USB cord.
-If the unit has turned on during this time, power it off and then turn it back on again, manually restarting the thermostat.
+If the unit has turned on while charging, shut it down and then turn it back on again, manually restarting the thermostat.
 Once it has restarted completely, plug it back in to complete charging.
-After about 60 minutes of charging, detach the Nest Thermostat and reconnect it to its base.
+After about 60 minutes of charging, detach the Nest Thermostat and reattach it to its base.

-If you have attempted both of these processes and the Nest Thermostat is still giving you trouble, you will need to bring in some experts.
+If you have tried both of these processes and the Nest Thermostat is still giving you trouble, you will need to bring in reinforcements.
 Enter us!
-If Service Experts Heating & Air Conditioning put in your Nest Thermostat, please give us a call at 239-908-6991 or schedule an appointment online.
+If Service Experts Heating & Air Conditioning installed your Nest Thermostat, please feel free to call us at 239-908-6991 or schedule an appointment online.
 If your Nest Thermostat was not installed by Service Experts Heating & Air Conditioning, please connect with Nest Support here.

-Finally, do not let this experience panic you about your Nest’s reliability.
-By owning and properly using Nest, your thermostat is honestly saving money for you all hours of the day.
+Additionally, do not let this experience panic you about your Nest’s reliability.
+By owning and properly utilizing Nest, your thermostat is truly saving money for you all hours of the day.
 When set it up properly, Nest intelligently learns your lifestyle, then modifies your heating and cooling use to optimize energy savings constantly, which typically results in payback within a year.
 And, Nest is still one of the only thermostats under $300 on the market that does this.
-So don’t let one problem get you down.
-You were smart to invest in a Nest, because a smart thermostat is still one of the prime investments in your home that you can make.
+So don’t let one incident get you down.
+You were smart to invest in a Nest, because a smart thermostat is still one of the top investments in your home that you can make.